 For further advice regarding a speed limit review please contact your Highways Community Liaison Officer:

 In order to have a meaningful impact Northamptonshire County Council is supportive of 20mph restrictions but generally in areas where vulnerable road users tend to be at risk.
-This means that the vast majority of new 20mph restrictions in the county have been in relatively localised areas outside primary schools and the traffic calming element is normally in the form of vehicle activated signs.
+This means that the vast majority of new 20mph restrictions in the county are advisory and have been implemented in localised areas outside schools where the traffic calming element is normally in the form of time-specific vehicle activated signs.

 With limited funding available it is also essential that we direct our resources to where they are most needed.
 We would therefore have some expectation that a speed reduction measure has potential to deliver a collision and casualty reduction benefit.

 The evidence supporting 20mph signed only schemes is inconclusive in terms of the benefits delivered, particularly in relation to the primary objectives of reduced speeds and casualties.
 The most comprehensive and wide ranging study into the effectiveness of 20mph speed limits was published by the Department for Transport in November 2018.
 It assesses the outcomes of introducing 20mph speed limit schemes (i.e. reducing speed limits from 30mph to 20mph) in residential areas and town centres.
 This research provides no clear insight for local authorities into the value or positive changes created by a 20mph scheme.
 In taking a pragmatic view we therefore remain cautious in terms of implementing 20mph speed restrictions.